kandpaladiti/100-days-of-code/log.md

 **Thoughts**:

+I'm currently 98% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

+**Link to work:**

+N/A

+### Day 99: October 31, 2022

+**Today's Progress**:

+And the summary of my day goes like: -

+Open Source (GitHub Skill Labs):

+- Communicate using Markdown
+- GitHub Pages
+- Review pull requests
+- Resolve merge conflicts

+**Thoughts**:

-I'm currently 97% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.
+I'm currently 99% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**